pairwinter/generator-tiny/README.md

 #Usage
 ##1, post one parameter when execute `tiny:backbone`
     tiny:backbone appModuleName
+the appModuleName is name of the module that you created, it can be a path like this `folderParent/folderSub/modelName`
+###eg.
+    tiny:backbone settings/contact/profile (you don't need to add the suffix of the file) it will generate two files in the path of the root path(you should config the root path)

+*   rootPath/settings/contact/profileApp.js
+*   rootPath/tmpl/settings/contact/profileAppTmpl.html
 ##2, set the root path where you place the generated javascript and html files
 The root path that you place javascript and template file: the default value is the path of command executed\.